rahulyesantharao/blog-api-m1/post_converter/md_posts/post5.md

 The above discussion makes a crucial simplifying assumption, which allows for the optimality claim.
 In particular, it assumes that we are interested in a single-character binary encoding for the alphabet.
 However, if we remove this restriction, we are able to make far more efficient encodings because specific sequencies of characters may repeat several times throughout the text (for example, in English, it is often beneficial to create a single code for the sequence "qu" rather than for "q" and "u" separately).
 This problem was also solved to optimality (in an information theoretical sense - the expected encoded length tends to the entropy bound) by [Abraham Lempel](https://en.wikipedia.org/wiki/Abraham_Lempel), [Yaakov Ziv](https://en.wikipedia.org/wiki/Yaakov_Ziv), and [Terry Welch](https://en.wikipedia.org/wiki/Terry_Welch) in 1984 in their LZW compression algorithm.
 There is in fact an entire family of LZ compression techniques; two earlier versions were [LZ77 and LZ78](https://en.wikipedia.org/wiki/LZ77_and_LZ78), published by Lempel and Ziv in 1977 and 1978, respectively.
 Read about LZW encoding [here](http://web.mit.edu/6.02/www/s2012/handouts/3.pdf) (an exceptional resource) and [here](https://www2.cs.duke.edu/csed/curious/compression/lzw.html).

-Interestingly, there were some patent controversies surrounding the LZW compression algorithm throughout the late 1980s and 1990s, as compression techniques were fleshed out into standard utilities, and the computing community quickly ended up using the LZ77 based DEFLATE algorithm for general purpose data compression.
+Interestingly, there were some patent controversies surrounding the LZW compression algorithm throughout the late 1980s and 1990s (see bullet point 4 in the DEFLATE goals, listed above).
+Thus, as compression techniques were fleshed out into standard utilities, the computing community quickly ended up using the LZ77 based DEFLATE algorithm for general purpose data compression.
 The LZ77 algorithm is fairly similar to the LZW compression algorithm, but it keeps a sliding window for the purpose of dictionary building, rather than allowing matches from the entire preceding text.
 You can read about the entire LZ compression family, and the comparisons between different variations, [here](https://cs.stanford.edu/people/eroberts/courses/soco/projects/data-compression/lossless/lz77/variations.htm).

 ## [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE)